Code-Institute-Submissions/KitesurfingTechie-Kitesurfing-for-Beginners/README.md

 Current Features
 Every page is responsive on all devices.

-The footer contains 4 social media icons which are completely interactive and will take people to our social accounts where they can further contact us and look out for latest news.
+The footer contains 4 social media icons which are completely interactive and will take people to the relevant social accounts where they can contact us directly or review the platforms to understand what our customers are saying.

 Footer Socials

 Home page - This page contains buttons which will guide the audience to other places in the site.
 Home Buttons

-About page - This page provides the audience with information about me and the idea for the company.

-Trails page - A page which consists of a 3 x 3 grid which allows users to select and read up on their desired choosing.

-Trail Boxes

-Book page - this page allows users to fill out a form which will help them book their favourite trails.
-(However, due to no back-end functionality, the information won't get fed anywhere)
+Gallery - This page directs you to images of people kitesurfing.

+Book Now - This page directs customers to booking a lesson.
+Whilst there is no backend functionalty, the customer will however be redirected to a new html page (booked.html) which will confirm to the user that they have successfully made a booking.

+Win a Free Lesson - This page directs customers a feedback form, where when completed the customer is in with a chance to winning a free lesson.
+Whilst there is no backend functionalty, the customer will however be redirected to a new html page (free-lesson.html) which will confirm to the user that they have successfully completed the form.

 Contact page - A page which gives the users plenty of information on how to contact and find us if they need assistance with anything.

-Future Features
-Store - A store or even a basket section would be beneficial to the website because it will make booking trails for the user even easier.
-Technologies Used
 Below is everything that I used throughout development which helped with building the website.

 HTML: - HTMl5 provided the content and the structure of my website.
 I used a few semantic elements where possible.